spongers0829/ASTRO-ATLAS/README.md

 ## Setup-Guide

-Clone the GitHub repository into your device and Open index.html to run the site full fledged
+Clone the GitHub repository into your device and Open index.html to run the site.

 ## Features
 📌 Key Features (calendar, space events, news cards, hero section, chat bot etc.)